trickysquirrel/XCodeProjectStats/readme.md

-You can only share the stats annonoumously in this repo [YES/NO] The software architecture used in this project is [MCV with some MVVM, just Reactive etc] The average number of developers today is [x]
+You can only share the stats annonoumously in this repo [YES/NO] The software architecture used in this project is [MCV with some MVVM, just Reactive etc] The average number of QA today is [x]
-The average number of QA today is [x]
-The team is still growing [YES/NO]
-The project is still under development [YES/NO]
 We have specific written down coding standards [YES/NO] We have specific OCLint rules [max method lines 15 etc, no more than 20 methods to a class etc] We write tests [SOME TIMES / ALL OF THE TIME]